 Email Krista Robbins at email@example.com

 "Hi!
 I'm Hadley Sibon, an Anthropology and Creative Writing major from the class of 2014.
-I'm involved in Live the Questions here at Beloit, and I live in the Interfaith House.
 I don't really fit a specific faith 'label,' but if I had to pick something, I'd call myself a 'Rational Empiricist.'
 I suppose it's more agnostic than anything else, but not quite.
 If you'd like to chat about the Spiritual Life Program, or if my strange definitions have confused the living daylights out of you and you'd like a more extended explanation, feel free to contact me."

 Email Hadley Sibon at firstname.lastname@example.org